-The above system examples are only indicative, and applicants can propose solutions that integrate one or more of them.
-Applicants can also submit a proposal under a different example scenario, as long as it serves the overall TrustChain vision and objectives, while also fitting within the scope of human centric decentralised trustworthy Next Generation Internet protocols.
-Proposed solutions should utilize existing concepts and technologies already developed for data value sharing and preserving user-privacy and fit within TrustChain's vision and objectives.
-The solutions should be provided as open-source software desirably at TRL 7, tested and evaluated by an adequate pool of potential end-users that should be identified and mentioned in the application, as well as supported by a self-sustaining business model for exploiting the developed system at the end of the project.
-Each proposed solution will have to use the latest technologies for full-stack development that are compatible with the current standards
+Proposed solutions should utilize existing concepts and technologies already developed for data economics and democracy and fit within TrustChain's vision and objectives.
+The solutions should be provided as open-source software desirably at TRL 7, tested, evaluated, and validated by an adequate pool of potential end-users that should be identified and mentioned in the application, as well as supported by a self-sustaining business model for exploiting the developed system at the end of the project.
+Each proposed solution will have to use the latest technologies for full-stack development that are compatible with the current standards.